SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - Finalise template / format
     - QAC-style
     - Take notes from Jira / Acceptance Criteria
+    - Use yml front matter for sorting, ranking
 - Finalise list of activities
 - Steal from my QE CoP 2023-08-01 testing with a screen reader preso
 - Add some images and icons for visual interest and understandability